nylas/nylas-java/UPGRADE.md

 # Upgrading to the Nylas SDK v2.0 for Java

 ## Introduction

-With the upcoming release of the Nylas API v3, the Nylas Java SDK has been rewritten to be more idiomatic and easier to use.
-This guide will help you upgrade your code to use the new SDK.
-We have also documented the methods and models of the SDK so that you can easily find the information you need in our [SDK reference](https://nylas-java-sdk-reference.pages.dev/).
+The Nylas Java SDK has been rewritten for the upcoming release of the Nylas API v3 to be more idiomatic and easier to use.
+This guide helps you upgrade your code to use the new SDK.
+The new SDK also includes [documentation for the SDK's methods and models](https://nylas-java-sdk-reference.pages.dev/) so you can easily find the implementation details you need.

-⚠️ **Please note:** The Nylas SDK v2.0 is not compatible with the Nylas API < 3.0.
-If you are still using any prior version of the API please stick to the Nylas Java SDK v1.x.
+⚠️ **Note:** The Nylas Java SDK v2.0 is not compatible with Nylas APIs earlier than 3.0 beta.
+If you are still using an earlier version of the API (such as Nylas v2.7), keep using the Nylas Java SDK v1.x until you can upgrade.

-## Initial Setup
+## Initial Set up

-To upgrade to the new SDK, you will need to update your dependencies to use the new version.
-It's important to note though that the artifact name has changed from `nylas-java-sdk` to `nylas`.
-This was done to make it more consistent with our other SDK offerings, and it reflects that this SDK is no longer Java-only.
-Despite this name change, we will be keeping the versioning consistent with the previous SDK version, so the first version of the new SDK will be `2.0.0`.
-To upgrade to this SDK, change the dependency in your `build.gradle` file to the following:
+To upgrade to the new SDK, you update your dependencies to use the new version.

+**Note:** The artifact name has changed from `nylas-java-sdk` to `nylas`.
+This makes it consistent with the other Nylas SDK offerings, and reflects that this SDK is no longer Java-only.
+Despite the name change, versioning will remain consistent with the previous SDK version, so the first version of the new SDK is `2.0.0`.

+To upgrade to the new SDK, change the dependency in your `build.gradle` file to the following:

 ```groovy
 implementation ('com.nylas.sdk:nylas:2.0.0-beta.1')
 ```

-The first step to using the Nylas Java SDK is to create a new `NylasClient` object.
-This object will be used to make all API requests.
-All methods to initialize the `NylasClient` that were deprecated are now removed, so the only way to create it now is through the builder.
-The SDK employs the use of builder patterns in many places, to make it more readable and easier to create objects with many optional parameters.
+The first step to use the Nylas Java SDK is to create a new `NylasClient` object.
+This object is used to make all API requests.

+All previous deprecated methods of initializing the `NylasClient` have been removed, so you must now create it  using the builder, as in the example below.
+The SDK uses builder patterns in many places to make your code more readable and easier to create objects with many optional parameters.

 ```java
 NylasClient nylas = new NylasClient.Builder("API_KEY").build();
 ```

-From here, you can use the client to make API requests by accessing all the different resources configured with your API Key.
+From here, you can use the client to make API requests by accessing the different resources configured with your API Key.

 ## Building Objects

 As mentioned earlier, the SDK now uses builder patterns extensively to create objects.
 This makes it easier to create objects with many optional parameters.
-All models that contain optional parameters now have a builder class that can be used to create the object.
+All models that contain optional parameters now have a builder class that you can use to create the object.

-Furthermore, we now have different models for creating, updating, and retrieving objects.
-This was done to better reflect the API, which itself has different models for each different endpoint and operation.
-Create objects are prefixed with "Create" and has a suffix of "Request", update objects are prefixed with "Update" and has a suffix of "Request", and retrieve objects are just the name of the object.
+The SDK now has different models for creating, updating, and retrieving objects, to better reflect the underlying methods in the Nylas API.
+Create objects are prefixed with `Create` and have a suffix of `Request`, update objects are prefixed with `Update` and have a suffix of `Request`, and retrieve objects are just the name of the object.

 If we take Calendar objects as an example, `Calendar` is the retrieve object, `CreateCalendarRequest` is the create object, and `UpdateCalendarRequest` is the update object.